ClickCease

 You can add productized, custom, free, and subscription-based services, collect payments, create whole checkouts, order forms, and more.

-So to really seal the deal with our tutorial, we’re going to add 3 services and work on our Service Catalog and order forms.
+So to really seal the deal with our tutorial, we’re going to add 3 services and work on our Storefront and order forms.

 Choose the service type you want to add, selecting from productized, subscription, custom, and free services.